slowernews/wisdom-tldr/README.md

 > *'Rambling and not smiling are 2 things to get better speaking to anybody.'*

-> *'On improvisation is more productive to say 'yes and' instead of 'yes but'.
+> *'On improvisation is more productive to say «yes and» instead of «yes but».
 Get rid of ego and add value.
 No judgment.'*

 > *'Conversational stubbornness.
 LET GO.
 Top performers are pros at both leading conversations and going with the conversational flow.
 Just get out of your head and become more situationally aware, always looking for external catalysts.'*